-As minivans fell out of favour, and sedans didn’t offer the usefulness buyers needed, a new market emerged, the compact SUV segment.
-Everyone from Audi to Chevrolet to Jeep jumped into the segment to capitalize on the growing demand.
+Though minivans are on a small resurgence recently, they're still not as popular as they once were, and sedans simply don't offer the usefulness buyers need.
+This continues to fuel the compact SUV segment.
+Everyone from Audi to Chevrolet to Jeep has jumped into the segment, capitalizing on the growing demand.
 Even luxury SUVs entered the realm from upscale manufacturers like Mercedes-Benz, BMW, Lexus, and Volvo.

-Today, the compact SUV market is flooded with options, making it hard to choose the right one for you.
-Below, we outline what to look for in a high-quality model and the six best compact SUVs in Canada for 2023 to help start your search.
+Today, the compact SUV market is flooded with options, making it hard to choose the right one.
+Below, we outline what to look for in a high-quality model and the nine best compact SUVs in Canada for 2024 to help start your search.

 What to Look for in a Compact SUV